Physical Address

 The funding comes as Scale prepares to expand its operations into key African markets, including Kenya, Zambia, and Côte d’Ivoire.

-Miranda Perumal, CEO of Scale, believes the investment is testament to Scale’s value proposition and the venture’s commitment to propelling African fintechs to new heights.
+Miranda Perumal, CEO of Scale, believes the investment is a testament to Scale’s value proposition and the venture’s commitment to propelling African fintechs to new heights.

 Founded a year ago by Barbara Woollams and Miranda Perumal, Scale is an issuer orchestration platform, providing infrastructure to simplify the card issuance process for businesses across the continent.